unknowtherwise67/Unified-Android-Tweaker/README.md

 - DEVELOPERS OF THIS MODULE ARE NOT TOOK RESPONSIBILITY FOR ANYHING THAT HAPPENS

 ## REQUIREMENT
-- 1Ghz of ANDROID Device Processor/APU
+- 1Ghz+ of ANDROID Device Processor/APU
-- 1GBs of RAM, 4GBs of STORAGE/ROM
+- 1GBs+/4GBs+ of RAM/ROM
-- ANDROID 6 and above
+- ANDROID 6+
 - UNLOCKED BOOTLOADER, any installed root with module capablity
 - Minimum Linux Kernel: 3+ ; Recommended Linux Kernel: 4+
 - A brains with a little knowledges about softwares and experiences